Backup Generators | February 14, 2024 | Medi-Products

 Lastly, the installation of the generator needs to be discussed.
 For portable fuel-powered models that are serving temporary needs, the refrigerator can be simply plugged into an extension cord running to the outdoors through a window or door.
 A permanent installation or an application of critical nature, connecting the generator directly to the electrical panel is desired.
 Due to this a transfer switch will need to be installed by a licensed electrician.
 The generator will then power the wall outlet the refrigerator is plugged into.

-For battery-powered generators that are usually installed indoors, the refrigerator can plug directly into the battery power supply.
-The battery power system can be installed right beside the appliance eliminating the need for extension cords and costly electrical work.
-If more than one refrigerator is needed to be powered the battery power system can be hardwired to multiple outlets and supply power to 2 or 3 appliances simultaneously.
-To find out more about these types of power generators, please view the Medi-Products Refrigerator Battery Backup Power Systems Page.
-Hardwire and mobile systems are available as well.
+For battery powered generators that are usually installed indoors, the refrigerator can plug directly into the battery generator.
+The battery operated generator can be installed right beside the appliance eliminating the need for extension cords and costly electrical work.
+If more than one refrigerator is needed to be powered the battery generator can be hardwired to multiple outlets and supply power to 2 or 3 appliances simultaneously.